-Unfortunately, new technology also means new opportunities for fraud.
-Cash apps, such as Venmo, Facebook Pay and PayPal are becoming more ubiquitous.
+New technology also unfortunately means new opportunities for fraud.
+Cash apps, such as Venmo, Facebook Pay, and PayPal are becoming more ubiquitous.
 Because these apps link directly to your bank or credit card accounts, they have also become a top target for scammers.

 Phone banking and cash app infrastructure opens up several new avenues for scammers who understand the technology better than anyone.
 To keep them at bay and secure your use of your digital wallet, you need to be aware of their methods.

 You are selling an expensive item, such as a computer, on Craigslist.
 The scammer offers to pay with their Cash app.
 You accept the payment and send the item, only to discover later that the transaction was reversed because the seller used a stolen credit card.
 You are out both the item and your money.

 Another big flaw with Cash apps is that some can take more than a day to process a payment.
 A scammer can make a payment to you and then cancel it before it hits your account.
 By the time you realize it, the scammer has gone with the wind.